jmparlett/cPrimer/v1/memoryManagement.md

 If you fail to free something before your program terminates then it is called a memory leak.
 To see why this is bad just consider a program that regularly allocates memory to complete a process, but never lets go of that memory after it is done with it.
 The program will continuously accumulate memory until it either consumes all memory on the system (resulting in a crash) or is terminated by the operating system.

+# Dynamic Arrays
+Why would we want to use dynamic memory allocation?
+Memory allocated by the operating system is limited.
+If you declare the array `int arr[4]` can you ever change it later to an array of 5 things?
+No. Lets look at structure using what we have learned so far that can do what a static array cant.